catseye/Matchbox/README.md

 Comments and blank lines are ignored.
 Comments begin with a `;` in the first column.

-There is one pragma, `PROG` (not yet implemented.)
+There is one pragma, `PROG`.
 It is only used when the source is a single text file; it specifies which program is being given next in the file.
 If the two programs are being given separately, for example in individual textboxes in a GUI, it is not used.

 Instructions consist of an opcode which is followed by zero, one, or two data references.